-Flexibility funds may be used to purchase instructional materials to supplement the curriculum needs in your school after obtaining approval from your Curriculum Council and completion of the required ISS forms.
+Flexibility funds may be used to purchase instructional materials to supplement the curriculum needs in your school after obtaining approval from your Curriculum or Leadership Council and completing the required IR forms.
 If the purchase is being made from FSBD, the Textbook Management System must be utilized.
 If the purchase is being made from another vendor, the regular Finance PO System must be utilized.

 - 1. Locate the source for materials. - 2.
-Place the order using the appropriate program. - If the purchase is through FSBD, use the Textbook Management System (Selection #3 in TERMS). - If the purchase is through another vendor, use the regular Finance Purchase Order system (Selection #2 in TERMS). - 3.
-Attach a copy of the Curriculum Council approval, if needed. - 4.
+Place the order using the appropriate program. - If the purchase is through FSBD: Use the Textbook Management System (Selection #3 in TERMS). - If the purchase is through another vendor: Use the regular Finance Purchase Order System (Selection #2 in TERMS). - 3.
+Attach a copy of the Curriculum or Leadership Council approval, if needed. - 4.
 Print a copy of the order for your own records. - 5.
 Orders will be reviewed and processed at the District Office on Tuesdays.
 Please have your orders completed in TERMS on Tuesdays by 12 noon for processing that same week.
 Late submissions will be processed the following week.
-FSBD orders are electronically transmitted.
-Orders to other vendors are mailed via the US Postal Service. - 6.
+FSBD orders are electronically transmitted only.
+Orders to other vendors are mailed by the Purchasing Dept. via the US Postal Service. - 6.
 When orders are received at your site, check your order for accuracy.
 Discrepancies should be reported to the vendor as quickly as possible.
 Report FSBD discrepancies on their website, www.fsbd.com.
 Please include supporting documentation. - 7.
-When an order is complete (all the merchandise has been received): - Sign and date the BLUE and GREEN copies of the purchase order. - Send the GREEN copy to Accounts Payable. - · Retain the BLUE copy for your records. - Keep the WHITE copy (for FSBD orders only) in your files. - Mark FSBD items as received in the textbook ordering program. - Set up inventory items from other vendors, if needed.
+When an order is complete (all the merchandise has been received): - Sign and date the BLUE and GREEN copies of the purchase order. - Send the GREEN copy to Accounts Payable for payment. - Retain the BLUE copy for your records. - Keep the WHITE copy (for FSBD orders only) in your files.
+You will not have a white copy for other vendor purchases. - Mark FSBD items as received in the textbook ordering program. - Set up inventory items from other vendors, if needed.